Sapphire645/DQB2NPCViewer/README.md

 - Categorize ALL type and their model locks.

 **Low priority**
-- Weapon & Armour picking (Problem is the colour filters with those-should I add weapon models to the viewer?)
+- Weapon & Armourn(Problem is the colour filters with those-should I add weapon models to the viewer?)
 - Colour balance (Recreate glitch I found in-game)
 - Inventory
 - Info box